coderofsalvation/docker.alpine.nodejs.pod/README.md

 This will build and run a docker which has pod & ssh pre-installed.

-if the image build, you can try running it as well
-For testing purposes, a nice build-run-login workflow can be achieved like so:

-    $ BUILD=1 RUN=1 LOGIN=1 ./build

 ## Read this if you like easy-peasy microservices

 This is what you can get by adding one environmentvariable: